What Do Dreams About Weddings Mean?

 Dreaming about observing someone else's wedding can also be "the way your subconscious is showing you that you are not taking an active enough role in some area and that in order to reach a particular goal, you need to commit to it."

-What Does It Mean To Dream Of A Wedding If You Are Planning A Wedding?
+What Does It Mean To Dream About Getting Married If You Are Planning A Wedding?

-"Bride-to-be dreams — or as I call them, Bridemares — are trying to help you with the different stresses you experience as you plan the big day, as well as help you resolve any issues that need to be taken care of before you start your new life," notes Loewenberg.
+"Bride-to-be dreams — or as I call them, Bridemares — are trying to help you with the different stresses you experience as you plan the big day, as well as help you resolve any issues that need to be taken care of before you start your new life," Loewenberg says.

 What Does It Mean To Dream Of Marrying Someone Besides Your Actual Spouse?